yesmey/MinimalApiRecordTests/README.md

 # MinimalApiRecordTests
-Playing around with some new c# features
+Playing around with some dotnet features